Vaseline Logo

 Vaseline Logo 1870-1872

-On the label of those years, the word “Vaseline” was present with a wide letter spacing.
+On the labels from those years, the word “Vaseline” appeared with wide letter spacing.
 The signs were thin and slightly curly – particularly the “e” and “s” with curved lines.
 The brand name was written “Whit Petroleum Jelly.”
 The symbols were light and set against a dark background.

 1872 – 1928